Mapping Network Storage

 (bottom left corner) and select "File Explorer"

-- Click on "This PC" from the navigation pane on the right if File Explorer does not
+- Click on "This PC" from the navigation pane on the left if File Explorer does not

 open to that folder